-These characteristics mean that use of the band for IMT provides a low cost way to expand mobile broadband capacity, enhance rural coverage and improve service quality.
+These characteristics mean that use of the band for IMT provides a low cost way to expand mobile broadband capacity to meet rapidly growing demand, and to enhance rural coverage and improve service quality.

 2 What is the status of global commitment to the band?